Getting Started with NXP Rapid IoT

 The first aspect of building this sample project is adding elements to the Embedded tab to create the project’s embedded firmware.
 This involves setting an interval to read embedded data, and to tell the interval to read the Rapid IoT’s ambient light sensor.

 - Add the following elements to the canvas by double-clicking them in the Element Toolbox:

 - Interval element: The interval element sets the project to run at the time set in the element’s properties, which by default is set to once per second (1000 ms).

 - TSL2572 element: The TSL2572 element reads the hardware’s ambient light sensor data.

 - BLE characteristic element: The BLE characteristic element creates a GATT characteristic to use in your project.
-This element is a coupled element that bridges the project between Embedded View and Application View, meaning it’s included on both views.
+This element is a coupled element that bridges the project between the Embedded tab and Application tab, meaning it’s included on both tabs.

 Intervaltrigger, with the TSL2572 ability